Plays

 Jake: You really don’t want to leave?
 Or am I coming along?
 Excuse me, no ‘I’ we said.

 Charlie: I’ll try, here ‘we’ go, ‘we’ like it here, don’t we.
-‘We’ would do anything for you, you’re the only one ‘we’ recognize in the street, on the path… Everything gone...
-‘It’ only followed orders...
-‘It’ did what ‘it’ was supposed to do, so ‘it’ was not responsible, ‘it’ personally having nothing to do with anything, only wanting to be better off, while others always looked at ‘it’ in a funny way...
+‘We’ would do anything for you… (suddenly emotional) You’re the only one ‘we’ know, in the streets, on the paths… everyone gone... (normal) ‘It’ only followed orders...
+‘It’ did what ‘it’ was supposed to do, so ‘it’ was not responsible, ‘it’ personally having nothing to do with anything, ‘it’ only wanting to be better off, while still others always looked at ‘it’ in a funny way...
 ‘It’ slighted at every turn... provoked...hurt... left, feeling low... quite miserable…

 (Boy, comes in sight again, kicking a ball to them, hoping one of them will kick it back)